 Scheme Description HRA - general To deliver capital improvements to the council's housing stock in line with the Housing capital schemes Revenue Account (HRA) Business Plan.
-HRA - new builds To deliver new build housing in line with the development pipeline programme.
-Affordable Homes (SHL) To deliver new build housing in line with the development pipeline programme.
-Disabled Facilities Grant Disabled Facilities Grants are provided to facilitate the provision of major adaptations or changes to non-council owned housing (i.e. owner occupied, private rented and housing association) to meet the assessed needs of disabled people.
-Typical examples would include stair lifts, bathroom adaptations, door widening and substantial ramps.
+HRA - new To deliver new build housing in line with the development pipeline programme. builds Affordable To deliver new build housing in line with the development pipeline programme.
+Homes (SHL) Disabled Disabled Facilities Grants are provided to facilitate the provision of major adaptations Facilities Grant or changes to non-council owned housing (i.e. owner occupied, private rented and housing association) to meet the assessed needs of disabled people.
+Typical examples would include stair lifts, bathroom adaptations, door widening and substantial ramps. oussiania rampo.
 The 2024/25 allocation will be added to the programme when it becomes available.
-Strategic This funding is utilised under the Private Housing Investment and Assistance Policy on Housing - Home Repairs Assistance (to address serious assessed housing hazards for Renewal vulnerable owner occupiers with an emphasis on enabling them to remain in their own homes) and Priority Neighbourhood Assistance to support external block improvement work on former right to buy properties within council housing investment programmes.
-Brinnington Regeneration: Mitigation In April 2013, the Executive approved a comprehensive report detailing various areas of work being taken forward to meet the objectives of the Brinnington Regeneration Plan including new housing development across 6 sites, including land at Blackberry Lane that falls within Reddish Vale Country Park.
-Stockport Exchange (Phase 3) The office building constructed as part of Stockport Exchange Phase 3 (Number 2 Stockport Exchange) achieved practical completion in May 2020. , The remaining funding will be utilised to pay retention fees and any outstanding costs.
-Stockport Exchange (Phase 4) The next phase of the Stockport Exchange development comprising a 399 space MSCP and approximately 64,000 square foot office was completed during 2023/24. , The remaining funding will be utilised to pay retention fees and any outstanding costs.
-Markets and Underbanks The regeneration of this key area continues with several recent key successes.
-Markets and Underbanks - NHLF The Townscape Heritage Initiative 'Rediscovering the Underbanks' enters its final full year of delivery in 2024, with the project completing in March 2025.
+Strategic This funding is utilised under the Private Housing Investment and Assistance Policy on Housing - Home Repairs Assistance (to address serious assessed housing hazards for Renewal vulnerable owner occupiers with an emphasis on enabling them to remain in their own homes) and Priority Neighbourhood Assistance to support external block improvement Duin in in at a in work on former right to buy properties within council housing investment programmes.
+Brinnington Regeneration: In April 2013, the Executive approved a comprehensive report detailing various areas of work being taken forward to meet the objectives of the Brinnington Regeneration Mitigation Plan including new housing development across 6 sites, including land at Blackberry Willigation Lane that falls within Reddish Vale Country Park.
+Stockport The office building constructed as part of Stockport Exchange Phase 3 (Number 2 Exchange Stockport Exchange) achieved practical completion in May 2020.
+(Phase 3) The remaining funding will be utilised to pay retention fees and any outstanding costs.
+Stockport The next phase of the Stockport Exchange development comprising a 399 space Exchange MSCP and approximately 64,000 square foot office was completed during 2023/24.
+(Phase 4) The remaining funding will be utilized to new retention feed and any outstanding costs Markets and The remaining funding will be utilised to pay retention fees and any outstanding costs.
+The regeneration of this key area continues with several recent key successes.
+Underbanks The regeneration of this key area continues with several recent key successes.
+Markets and The Townscape Heritage Initiative 'Rediscovering the Underbanks' enters its final full Underbanks - year of delivery in 2024, with the project completing in March 2025.
+NHLF